Mk1006/blogfire/README.md

 # blogfire
-A Blogging Website(developed using Python Django Framework)
+A Blogging Website(developed using Python Django Framework & Postgresql)